arestivo/slides/markdown/css3.md

 ```

 .box_info[
-Articles "b" and "c" are misaligned due to a strange phenomena.
-As "b" is no longer part of the flow, it's top margin doesn't collapse anymore.
+Articles "b" and "c" are misaligned due to a strange phenomenon.
+As "b" is no longer part of the flow, its top margin doesn't collapse anymore.
 ]

 ---